RuedigerVoigt/exoskeleton/documentation/handling-pages.md

 def add_page_to_pdf(url: str,
                     labels: set = None):
 ```

+You can add a set of [labels](versions-and-labels.md "How to use labels").

 This feature uses headless Chrome / Chromium to save a website as PDF.
 For it to work you need to set the path to the program.